-Primary categories of contaminants most often found at DoD sites include: volatile organic compounds, (VOCs), semivolatile organic compounds, (SVOCs), metals, fuels, explosives, and other inorganic compounds such as asbestos, arsenic, corrosives, pesticides, and herbicides.
-Typically encountered contaminants are as follows: petroleum products, chlorinated solvents, heavy metals, polychlorinated biphenyls.
+Primary categories of contaminants most often found at these sites include: volatile organic compounds, (VOCs), semivolatile organic compounds, (SVOCs), metals, fuels, explosives, and other inorganic compounds such as asbestos, arsenic, corrosives, pesticides, and herbicides.
+Typically encountered contaminants include: petroleum products, chlorinated solvents, heavy metals, polychlorinated biphenyls

-DoD Environmental Solutions
+Department of Defense Environmental Solutions

-Soil and groundwater remediation solutions at DoD sites may include the following: extensive source area treatment, free product removal, large dissolved-phase plume strategies, mixed plume treatment, down-gradient barriers, soil mixing, handling and treatment, excavations, biopiles, trenches, metals immobilization (specific to hex-chrome).
+Soil and groundwater remediation solutions may include the following: extensive source area treatment, free product removal, large dissolved-phase plume strategies, mixed plume treatment, down-gradient barriers, soil mixing, handling and treatment, excavations, biopiles, trenches, metals immobilization (specific to hex-chrome).

-Are you planning a DoD remediation project?
+Do you have a state, federal, or DoD remediation project?

 Contact us to explore solutions and options.